 - Roman Catholicism

 Fiji is an island nation that is considered part of the region called Oceania.
-Situated in the South Pacific Ocean, the Republic of Fiji is also part of Melanesia, which is which is an area of Oceania that begins with an island off the coast of New Guinea and extends to the point of the Arafura Sea.
+Situated in the South Pacific Ocean, the Republic of Fiji is also part of Melanesia.
 Along with Fiji, the other countries that make up Melanesia are the Solomon Islands, Papua New Guinea, and Vanuatu.
-The country’s latitude is 18°10′ S and the longitude of the nation is 178°27′ E.
+The country's latitude is 18°10′ S, and the longitude of the nation is 178°27′ E.

 Since Fiji is an island, it does not share any borders with other countries.
-Instead, every inch of the borders of Fiji are considered coastlines on the shores of the Pacific Ocean.
+Instead, every inch of Fiji's borders is considered coastlines on the shores of the Pacific Ocean.
 With a total population of 917,983 people, Fiji is home to around 0.01% of the world's total population.
 The number of people who live in Fiji grows annually by about 0.71% as well.

-The total area of Fiji is approximately 7,054 square miles, and as a result, the population density of Fiji comes to a value of one hundred thirty people for every square mile of land.
+Fiji is approximately 7,054 square miles, and as a result, Fiji's population density comes to a value of one hundred thirty people for every square mile of land.
 The capital city of Fiji is called Suva.
-The citizens of Fiji reside in cities for the most part, although there are many people who make a home out of towns, suburban areas, and smaller neighborhoods.
+Fiji citizens reside in cities for the most part, although many people make a home out of towns, suburban areas, and smaller neighborhoods.
 People in Fiji are said to live an average of about twenty-eight years of age.